ranerlich7/git-example/README.md

 push changes.

-8. add collaborator.
+8. add collaborator. (show on uriel's computer)
-- Show - git clone.  (show on uriel's computer)
+- Show - git clone.
 - now i have the code.
 - push a change
 - Git pull.
 - what if i try to push?
 (show merge changes - with conflicts)

-9. gitignore - show adding a gitignore file
+9. git stash
+   git stash pop

 10. git branch

 11. working with visual studio code.